earlephilhower/arduino-pico/docs/camera.rst

 Not every sensor implements every operation.
-The OV2640 implements the full set; the OV7670 has no JPEG encoder and lacks the image-tuning controls; the OV3660 falls in between.
+The OV2640 implements the full set; the OV7670 has no JPEG encoder and lacks the image-tuning controls; the OV3660 falls in between; the Galaxycore sensors (GC2145, GC0308) have no JPEG encoder and expose the basics (pixformat, framesize, hmirror, vflip, raw register access).
 Always check the function pointer for ``NULL`` before calling, as shown above.

 Shutting Down the Camera